sourcegraph/sourcegraph-public-snapshot/doc/notebooks/index.md

 [Read more about block types](../notebooks/blocks.md).

-# Searching notebooks
+## Searching notebooks
 Notebooks created through the web interface are full text searchable from the /notebooks page.
 Each tab has its own search box and each search box is scoped to that tab.
 The exception is the Explore tab, which searches all notebooks you have access to.

 Searches will match on notebook titles and any text in Markdown blocks.
 Searching through other block types is not supported because they are dynamic in nature.

-## Accessing Notebooks in older versions of Sourcegraph
+## Enabling Notebooks in older versions of Sourcegraph
 In versions older than 3.39 (beginning in 3.36) Notebooks are behind an experimental feature flag.
 If you're running versions 3.36-3.38 and want to try out Notebooks, enable them in global settings:

 ```